 For over two decades Angie’s List has been a trusted name for connecting consumers to top-rated service professionals.
 At Anthony PHC Kansas City, we are honored to be considered a top-rated service professional by Angie’s List, and we extend our thanks to the thousands of homeowners who have rated us highly on Angie’s List.
 To visit us on Angie’s List, click here.

-It’s the Warmth of the Sun In Your Garage
+Garage Heater Auto-Ray Brings the Warmth of the Sun to Your Space

 Call us today to schedule a free estimate at A-N-T-H-O-N-Y (286-4669) KS or MO.
 Or click here to schedule a visit.